A Bayesian approach for energy-based estimation of acoustic aberrations in high intensity focused ultrasound treatment: Discussion

 The pCN algorithm is a modification of the random walk Metropolis Hastings algorithm that is well defined on a function space \cite{stuart-mcmc}.
 It tends to generate samples that are highly correlated and so it explores the posterior distribution slowly.
 However, the pCN update does not require derivative information and therefore can be used to sample from non-differentiable densities.
 This also means that each step of pCN is relatively inexpensive.
 The MALA algorithm utilizes an optimal proposal step that results in less correlated samples \cite{casella, stuart-mcmc} which makes the algorithm better at exploring the posterior distribution $\pi_{\text{post}}$ but each step of the algorithm has a higher computational cost.
 This cost becomes significant when a large dataset is at hand, because this increases the cost of gradient computations.

-The difference between the two steps of the algorithm is apparent in Figure \ref{fig:MCMC-performance}(a) where the integrated autocorrelation functions and trace plots are presented for the likelihood potential $\Phi$ and the two hyperparameters $\alpha_1$ and $\alpha_2$ in the test with synthetic dataset.
-The integrated autocorrelation of $\alpha_2$ decays slower as compared to that of $\alpha_1$.
-This is because samples from the latter are generated using the MALA updates.
-The $\alpha_2$ chain is slow because in this case the data is fairly informative in the direction of phase, meaning that the posterior distribution $\pi_{\text{post}}$ is dominated by the likelihood rather than the prior distribution.
-Looking at the trace plots in Figure {\ref{fig:MCMC-performance} }, it is interesting that the $\Phi$ chain demonstrates better mixing in comparison to the chains for $\alpha_1$ and $\alpha_2$.
+The difference between the two steps of the algorithm is apparent in Figure \ref{fig:MCMC-performance}(a) where the integrated autocorrelation functions and trace plots are presented for the likelihood potential $\Phi$ and the squared hyperparameters $\alpha_1^2$ and $\alpha_2^2$ in the test with the synthetic dataset.
+The integrated autocorrelation of $\alpha_2^2$ decays slower than that of $\alpha_1^2$.
+This is likely because samples from the latter are generated using the MALA updates.
+The $\alpha_2^2$ chain is slow because in this case the data is fairly informative in the direction of phase shift, meaning that the posterior distribution $\pi_{\text{post}}$ is dominated by the likelihood rather than the prior distribution.
+Looking at the trace plots in Figure {\ref{fig:MCMC-performance}}, it is interesting to note that the $\Phi$ chain demonstrates better mixing in comparison to the chains for $\alpha_1^2$ and $\alpha_2^2$.
+We observe a similar behavior in the case of the physical dataset.

-Looking at Figure \ref{fig:MCMC-performance}(b) we notice that the algorithm is behaving quite differently for the physical dataset.
-The most obvious difference is in the chain for $\alpha_1$ which is highly uncorrelated.
-The main reason behind this behavior is that the phase stepping technique \cite{herbert-energy, larrat} that is used to retrieve the displacement maps rescales the MR-ARFI data and loses the information on the attenuation.
-In other words, the data is not informative in the direction of attenuation and so the marginal posterior on $\alpha_1$ is very similar to the prior.
-As for $\alpha_2$ we notice that the autocorrelation function is decaying slightly faster in comparison to Figure \ref{fig:MCMC-performance}(a) and the trace plot also indicates better mixing.

 The results of this article were obtained using an implementation of the MwG algorithm for estimation of the aberrator in MATLAB on a personal laptop (MacBook Pro with a 3GHz Intel Core i7 processor and 8 GB or memory) in less than two hours.
-This processing time may not be ideal for practical settings but it can be effectively reduced by implementation of the algorithm in C/C++ and applying techniques such as parallel tempering and population MCMC \cite{liu-mc} to further reduce the required sample size needed to compute the expectations.
+This processing time may not be ideal for practical settings but it can be effectively reduced by implementation of the algorithm in more efficient languages and applying techniques such as parallel tempering and population MCMC \cite{liu-mc} to further reduce the required sample size needed to compute the expectations.